Opus Dei and Catholic Church leaders: Opus Dei and the popes

 In the "Address to Theological Study Convention on the Teaching of Blessed Josemaria Escriva," October 14, 1993, John Paul II stated: "In the 65 years since its foundation, the Prelature of Opus Dei, an indissoluble unity of priests and lay people, has contributed to making Christ's saving message resound in many walks of life.
 As Pastor of the universal Church, echoes of this apostolate reach me.
 I encourage all the members of the Prelature of Opus Dei to persevere in this work, in faithful continuity with the spirit of service to the Church which always inspired the life of your founder."

 Benedict XVI, three years before becoming Pope, said "the theocentrism of Escrivá...means this confidence in the fact that God is working now and we ought only to put ourselves at his disposal...This, for me, is a message of greatest importance.
 It is a message that leads to overcoming what could be considered the great temptation of our times: the pretense that after the 'big bang' God retired from history."

+Pope Francis said that "I’m a very close friend of the Opus Dei, I love them a lot and the good they do is very great”.

+Pope Francis is "the first Pope who has dealt with Opus Dei closely as a bishop", and, according to fellow Jesuit James V. Schall, is a "friend of Opus Dei".
+Francis referred to St. Josemaria as "a precursor of Vatican II in proposing the universal call to holiness".
+In the analysis of John Allen, Pope Francis' strong dislike for clericalism, which he calls "one of the worst evils" in the church, is a key factor for "what Francis admires about Opus Dei since Escrivá's emphasis on the dignity of the laity was a challenge to the ultra-clerical ethos of Spanish Catholicism in the late 1920s."
+He has a devotion to St. Josemaria, and he prayed before his relics for 45 minutes when he once visited the church of the prelature in Rome.
+Francis beatified Alvaro del Portillo, the successor of Escrivá.
+Bergoglio said that what he most liked about Opus Dei was the work done for the poor by one of its schools in Buenos Aires.
+He thanked Opus Dei for its work to further the holiness of priests in the Roman Curia.